episerver-services/saas-cms-fe-starter/docs/monorepo-structure-notes.md

   - Playwright (`playwright.base.ts`)
   - Cucumber (`bdd.base.ts`)

 - App-level configs extend these presets.
+- Optional: you can also enable **Vitest** for Storybook/Vite test compatibility.

 ---